 The orchestra played standing (with the obvious exceptions), in front of the church choir, with 5 + 4 violins, 4 violas, 2 cellos, double bass and harpsichord.
-Late baroque bows (and presumably gut strings) were used.
+The artists used late baroque bows (and presumably gut strings).
 In this concert, the orchestra played under the direction of Stephan Mai from the position of concertmaster.

 Stephan Mai was born 1953 in Leipzig, where he also studied up till 1976.
 This is the place where Bach spent the largest part of his professional life.

 After his studies, he became member of the Rundfunk-Sinfonieorchester Berlin.
-He was also involved in the formation of an ensemble specializing in historically informed playing (initially with modern instruments).
+He also took part in the formation of an ensemble specializing in historically informed playing (initially with modern instruments).
 In 1982, the Akademie für Alte Musik Berlin emerged out of this ensemble.
 To this day, Stephan Mai is one of its concertmasters.

 Soloist — Carolin Widmann

 Carolin Widmann studied with Igor Ozim in Cologne, later with Michèle Auclair in Boston, and with David Takeno in London.
 Since 2006 she is teaching violin at the Hochschule für Musik und Theater “Felix Mendelssohn Bartholdy” in Leipzig.
-She is also pursuing an international career as soloist, has played with numerous well-known conductors, orchestras and chamber music partners, and she is covering a wide repertoire from contemporary music back to early music played on original / period instruments.
+She is also pursuing an international career as soloist.
+Carolin Widmann has played with numerous well-known conductors, orchestras and chamber music partners.
+She is covering a wide repertoire from contemporary music back to early music played on original / period instruments.
 Carolin Widmann plays a violin by Giovanni Battista Guadagnini from 1782, with gut strings, and using a late baroque bow.

 The printed program consisted of four compositions: